nimeshaTJ/Game-of-Life/README.md

 28/Aug/2021 - patterns.py now stores patterns in their RLE format, which GameofLife.py decodes into point coordinates and places on the board.

 29/Aug/2021 - Added ability to rotate and flip patterns before placing on the grid.

+01/Sep/2021 - Changed patterns.py to patterns.json; added ability to save the current boardstate to patterns.json